I was quite surprised by the way the local media did (or didn’t) report a very significant change to the way Bristol’s buses operate.

 “At the moment, when it comes to buses the council has very little say.
 Even though most people think the council has some kind of franchise arrangement, that is not the case at all.”

 This is a blog by Martin Jones, a broadcast journalist from the south west of England.
-I currently work for BBC Somerset and used to work in commercial radio.
-Any views expressed are my individual opinions and not those of the BBC.
+I currently work for the BBC in the west of England.
+I have previously worked in commercial radio.
+The BBC does not have opinions, so I couldn't express them even if I wanted to.
+Which I don't.